Which variable is manipulated in an experiment to study its effects?

 Prepare for the New CED - Research Test.
 Review extensive materials with flashcards and tailored multiple-choice questions.
 Strengthen your knowledge and skills.
 Ace your exam confidently!

-In an experiment, the variable that is manipulated to observe its effects on another variable is known as the independent variable.
-This is the factor that researchers change or control in order to test its influence on the dependent variable, which is the outcome being measured.
-For instance, if a researcher is studying how the amount of sunlight affects plant growth, the amount of sunlight would be the independent variable, as it is what the researcher varies to see how it impacts plant growth.
+In an experiment, the variable that is manipulated to observe its effect on another variable is known as the independent variable.
+This is the factor that researchers change or control to see how it impacts the dependent variable, which is the outcome they measure.
+By altering the independent variable, researchers aim to establish a cause-and-effect relationship.

 Subscribe